sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_32_CircuitWithTwoResistors/CircuitLab_Quiz01.md

 **Description**

-a) Here the voltage will be evenly spread across the two resistors.
-So in between the two resistors the voltage will be exactly the half which we are given at the beginning which will be the half of 5V and will be 2.5V.

-b) Here the voltage will be evenly spread across the two resistors.
-So in between the two resistors the voltage will be exactly the half which we are given at the beginning which will be the half of 5V and will be 2.5V.

-c) Here the voltage will be evenly spread across the two resistors.
-So in between the two resistors the voltage will be exactly the half which we are given at the beginning which will be the half of 5V and will be 2.5V.

-d) Here the voltage will be evenly spread across the two resistors.
+Here the voltage will be evenly spread across the two resistors.
 So in between the two resistors the voltage will be exactly the half which we are given at the beginning which will be the half of 5V and will be 2.5V.

 ---
 ---